Mlawrence95/LinkedIn-Tech-Job-Data/README.md

 ### Years of Experience

 Not all the metadata is reliable.
-One trend that stands out is the amount of experience needed for a role.
+One trend that stands out is in the amount of experience needed for a role.
 No matter the job seniority level, the distribution of experience asked is consistently in the same range.
 This suggests that experience ranges aren't taken seriously by job posters, at least when LinkedIn asks for it.
 The actual range is much more likely to be reflected in the job description.